KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 My cholesterol was first identified as being high at my work Wellness Screening in 2023.
 I began to adjust my eating habits in line with the recommendations of my doctor.
 Since then, my numbers have consistently improved.
 This year, I decided to go all-in on "eating clean."
 I replaced high cholesterol foods in my apartment with low-cholesterol alternatives.
 While I have not completely cut out red meat, poultry, and dairy, by default, I do not eat them at home, and I eat them less often outside of home.

-When I did my annual physical later this year, I had lost 16 pounds, my cholesterol was greatly reduced, and I did not need a prescription, to my great surprise.
+When I did my annual physical later this year, I had lost 16 pounds, my cholesterol was greatly reduced, and I did not need a prescription, to my surprise.

 Some favorite substitutions:
 * Hummus and triscuits instead of dairy-based dip and potato chips